raliev/artprojector/README.md

 target and can rectify the view or overlay a reference image (as contours or as a semi-transparent picture) aligned to the canvas plane.

-The camera usually sees only part of the canvas.
-A sheet with a grid of six 64 mm squares is placed flush with the right and bottom edges of the canvas.
+The camera may sees only part of the canvas.
+A sheet with a grid of six 64 mm squares is placed flush with the right and bottom edges of the canvas to calibrate.
 From the squares the tool computes a homography between the image and the canvas plane (in millimeters), which is enough to rectify what the camera sees and to project a reference onto it.